Lead is Dead! (Except for Starting Batteries)

 “Rod, isn’t the ABYC is a “voluntary” standard?

-Absolutely, but here’s the rub.
-Every Marina in the United States, and most in Canada, require insurance.
-If you’re vessel is insured the insurance company has standards they expect.
+Absolutely, but here’s the rub, every marina in the United States, and most in Canada, require insurance.
+If your vessel is insured the insurance company has standards they expect.
 In North America those standards are the ABYC standards.
 They use Marine surveyors to ensure the boat is safe and up to their underwriting standards.
 Marine surveyors are currently using ABYC E-13 as a guide for LFP installations and are actively calling out installations that don’t meet the nature of the E-13 document.
 We get emails about this routinely.
 Our answer is, as always, do as your insurer requests as finding another policy, especially if your boat is older, can prove to be very difficult..

-An ABYC TE-13 compliant installation is what you want to strive for.
+An ABYC E-13 compliant installation is what you want to strive for.

 YouTube Influencers?